chevcast/.dotfiles/README.md

 # CatDadCode .dotfiles

 This is my personal development environment.
 You are welcome to use it or borrow from it.
 I'm doing my best to keep all of it as portable as possible, but I make no guarantees.
 If you find any issues please feel free to submit a PR or open a Github issue.

 ## Try it out with Docker

 My full development environment is about 2.22gb in size.
 The image contains almost everything I'd ever need for nearly any app I'm working on.
-Most folks wanting to try it out are likely just looking for my Neovim setup so I have created a slimmed down Alpine image that is 300.52mb in size.
+Most folks wanting to try it out are likely just looking for my Neovim setup.
+So, I have created a slimmed down Alpine image that is 300.52mb in size.
 It contains only what is needed to run my full Neovim setup and nothing extra.

 ### My full development environment image (2.22gb)